-- 5.1 The Head of Governance (Chief Internal Auditor) has assessed the effectiveness of Internal Audit using the recommended checklist contained within CIPFA's Local Government Application Note.
-This has subsequently been scrutinised by the Corporate Director of Resources (S151 Officer). - 5.2 Of the three actions identified during the last review in May 2015, only one remains outstanding relating to documenting in the final audit report when VFM work has been conducted during a review.
-This will be implemented when the audit report format is revised later this year.
-Other than this outstanding recommendation carried forward, there are no further actions that require attention.
+- 5.1 The Head of Governance (CAE) has assessed the effectiveness of the internal audit service using the recommended checklist contained within CIPFA's Local Government Application Note.
+This has subsequently been scrutinised by the Head of Finance (Section 151 Officer). - 5.2 The three minor observations identified during the peer review in March 2018 have all been considered and where appropriate the necessary changes have been made.
+There are no further actions that require attention following this annual self-assessment.
 The results of the review are attached at Appendix 1.